-Historical Reparation Law: The Urgent Demand of Transvestite and Trans Collectives
+Historical Reparation Law: The Urgent Demand of Transvestite and Transgender Collectives

-The transvestite trans collective is calling for the first plurinational march for a historical reparation law.
+The transvestite and trans collective is calling for the first plurinational march for a historical reparation law.

 Share

 BUENOS AIRES, Argentina.
-Eleven years after the recognition of gender identity in Argentina, the law that brought democracy to trans and transvestite people, the collective is now demanding reparations for what they experienced.
-"It's recognition of all the harm they caused us ," the activists say.
-On May 24, they will hold the . "
+Eleven years after the legal recognition of gender identity in Argentina— a law that brought democracy to trans and travesti people—the community is now demanding reparations for their past experiences.
+“It’s a recognition of all the harm they caused us,” say the activists.
+This May 24th, they will hold the . ”

-"It's a recognition of all the harm they caused us: the persecution, the rape, the torture, the imprisonment, the murder of so many companions and friends.
-It's a recognition of institutional persecution by both the State and society as a whole, and even by our own families.
-They denied us our existence, they killed us, and they outlawed us for the mere fact of existing ," Patricia Rivas, a 56-year-old trans survivor and activist with Travestis-Tras Las Históricas Argentina Presentes .
+“It’s a recognition of all the harm they caused us: the persecution, the rapes, the torture, the imprisonments, the murder of so many comrades and friends.
+It’s an institutional persecution by the State, by society as a whole, and even by our own families.
+They denied our existence, they killed us, and they outlawed us simply for existing Patricia Rivas, a 56-year-old trans survivor and activist with Travestis-Tras Las Históricas Argentina told Presentes .

-This legislation allows for the provision of a monthly compensatory pension to trans and transvestite people over 40 who have been victims of institutional violence based on their gender identity.
+This is a regulation that allows the delivery of a monthly and reparative pension to trans and transvestite people over 40 years of age who have been victims of institutional violence based on their gender identity.

 A real democracy

-The group warns that this violence did not occur only during the last military dictatorship.
-Democracy for them did not arrive in 1983, with the end of state terrorism.
-Police edicts criminalizing them solely for being transvestites or trans—which were only repealed in 1998 in the City of Buenos Aires and a decade later in the Province of Buenos Aires—earned them arrests, imprisonment, and the violence unleashed by police officers in those establishments and on the streets.
+The group warns that this violence occurred not only during the last military dictatorship.
+Democracy did not arrive for them in 1983 with the end of state terrorism.
+Police edicts that criminalized them simply for being transvestites or transgender people—which were only repealed in 1998 in the City of Buenos Aires and a decade later in the Province of Buenos Aires—led to their arrests, imprisonment, and the violence unleashed by police personnel both in these establishments and on the streets.

-"We demand historic reparations because we know that it was the State that perpetuated state terrorism against transvestite and trans bodies, not only during the dictatorship but also throughout much of democracy.
-We can say that almost two decades later, we began to acquire some rights.
-But with misdemeanor crimes, until almost 2000, transvestite and trans people were fined and imprisoned.
-The State was the one that criminalized our identities and generated terrorism against our life projects and identities.
-Therefore, the State must respond," Alejandra Silvestre, a teacher and activist with Mujeres Trans Argentina (MTA) Presentes .
+“We demand historical reparations because we know that it was the State that perpetuated state terrorism against trans and travesti bodies, not only during the dictatorship but also for much of the democratic period.
+We can say that almost two decades later we began to acquire some rights.
+But with minor offenses, until almost 2000, trans and travesti people were fined and imprisoned.
+The State was the one that criminalized our identities and generated terror against our life projects and identities.
+That is why the State must answer for this,” Alejandra Silvestre, a teacher and activist with Mujeres Trans Argentina (MTA) Presentes .

-In addition to the repeal of police edicts, Argentine human rights regulations that began to be implemented in 2010 have contributed to improving the situation of the transvestite community.
+In addition to the repeal of police edicts, Argentine human rights legislation that began to be implemented from 2010 onwards contributed to improving the situation of the transvestite and trans community.

-"We don't have 40 years of democracy, we've had 12, since the Gender Identity Law was passed," said trans survivor Marcela Viegas Pedro in her statement at the trial for crimes committed by the brigades in the southern suburbs of Buenos Aires province , known as the Brigades case, before the Federal Oral Court (TOF) 1 of La Plata.
-When she was very young, she was detained in Pozo de Banfield, one of the 230 clandestine centers that operated in Buenos Aires province under State Terrorism.
+“We don’t have 40 years of democracy, we have 12, since the Gender Identity Law was passed,” declared trans survivor Marcela Viegas Pedro in her testimony at the trial for crimes perpetrated in the brigades of southern Greater Buenos Aires , known as the Brigadas case, before the Federal Oral Court (TOF) 1 of La Plata.
+When she was very young, she was detained in the Pozo de Banfield, one of the 230 clandestine detention centers that operated in the province of Buenos Aires under State Terrorism.

 Towards more rights

-For Marcela Tobaldi, a transvestite activist and president of La Rosa Naranja " in Argentina equal marriage , the national gender identity law, the quota law that provides for this 1% within public and private employment."
-Within this framework, there is still a need to "establish this floor of rights to recognize and repair, which is a recognition of our lives, our struggles, and our journeys."
+For Marcela Tobaldi, a trans activist and president of La Rosa Naranja " currently exists in Argentina marriage equality , the national gender identity law, and the quota law that mandates 1% of public and private sector jobs for transgender people."
+Within this framework, however, there is still a need to "establish this floor of rights through recognition and reparations, which is an acknowledgment of our lives, our struggles, and our journeys."

-There are currently three bills being introduced in the Chamber of Deputies seeking historical reparations.
-One was introduced by Representative Mónica Macha , another by Mara Brawer , and another by Gabriela Estevez , all from the Frente de Todos party.
-"They are working with advisors from the Women's Commission to draft a summary and issue a ruling," Brawer told Presentes , clarifying that "the idea is to pass it this year."
+Currently, there are three bills in the Argentine Chamber of Deputies seeking historical reparations.
+One was introduced by Deputy Mónica Macha , another by Mara Brawer , and one by Gabriela Estevez , all from the Frente de Todos coalition.
+"Advisors from the Women's Commission are working on a summary bill so it can be reviewed," Brawer told Presentes , clarifying that "the idea is to pass it this year."

-Furthermore, in the province of Buenos Aires, at the initiative of the Ministry of Women, Gender Policies, and Sexual Diversity , Governor Axel Kicillof sent a bill to the legislature in October of last year seeking to recognize and compensate the collective.
-"The bill is very advanced," Tobaldi told Presentes about the initiative, which he considers "superior" to the others.
+Furthermore, in the province of Buenos Aires, at the initiative of the Ministry of Women, Gender Policies and Sexual Diversity , Governor Axel Kicillof sent a bill to the legislature last October seeking to recognize and provide reparations to the LGBTQ+ community.
+"The bill is very far along," Tobaldi told Presentes referring to the initiative, which she considers "a significant improvement" compared to others.

-This bill provides for a higher pension amount than the previous ones, equivalent to "three basic salaries for the Administrative Group Entries Category – Class 4."
+This project foresees a higher pension amount than previous ones since it is equivalent to "three basic salaries of the Category of Entrants of the Administrative Grouping - Class 4".

 Santa Fe, the pioneer

-On the other hand, in 2018, the province of Santa Fe was a pioneer in interpreting its local laws related to crimes against humanity in favor of the transvestite trans community.
+Furthermore, in 2018 the province of Santa Fe was a pioneer in interpreting its local laws related to crimes against humanity in favor of the transvestite and trans community.

-In this regard, the Director of the Provincial Social Pension Fund extended the application of Provincial Law No. 13,298 of 2012 on Pensions for Political, Union, and Student Prisoners (1976-1983) to this group.
-Furthermore, a reparation bill was introduced in April of last year.
+In this regard, the Director of the Provincial Social Pension Fund extended the application of Provincial Law No. 13,298 of 2012, which provides pensions for political, union, and student prisoners (1976-1983), to this group.
+Furthermore, a reparations bill was introduced in April of last year.

-The projects generally target transvestites and trans people over 40 because the average lifespan for this group is between 35 and 40.
-"We're talking about a population where the majority doesn't reach 40.
-All those over 40, who are the ones who experienced terrorism, are survivors," Silvestre told this agency.
+The projects generally target transvestites and transgender people over 40 because the average life expectancy for this group is between 35 and 40 years.
+"We're talking about a population where most don't reach 40.
+All those who are over 40, those who lived through the terrorism, are survivors," Silvestre told this agency.

-The march will take place at 3 p.m. on May 24th.
-In Buenos Aires, it will depart from Plaza de Mayo to the National Congress.
+The march will take place at 3 PM nationwide on May 24th.
+In the City of Buenos Aires, it will start from Plaza de Mayo and end at the National Congress.

-To carry it out, the various organizing organizations are raising funds to welcome fellow marchers, guarantee sound and technical support (for a festival after the march), and provide water and food supplies.
-To participate in this fundraising campaign, you can send money to the alias HISTORICASARGENTINAS.
+To make this happen, the various organizing groups are raising funds to host participants, provide sound and technical equipment (for a festival following the march), water, and food.
+To contribute to this fundraising effort, you can send money to the alias HISTORICASARGENTINAS.

 SUPPORT US